Being a professional interim – is it for you?

 Many successful contractors look for their next contract as soon as they start a new one.
 Why?
 If job security is important to you, life as an interim/contractor won’t be ideal for you.
 After an assignment has been completed, some contractors can go weeks or months without work – you have been warned!
 You can’t be certain where the next assignment is coming from!

-For each contract you undertake, build relationships, earn recommendations and develop your portfolio (cost savings, delivery, scheduling etc) so you can market yourselves to prospective clients in future.
+For each contract you undertake, build relationships, earn recommendations and develop your portfolio (cost savings, delivery, scheduling etc) so you can market yourselves to prospective clients in the future.

 Measuring up the right contract